andrese52/epp_workshop_web/content/morning/basic_unix.md

 $ ls -lhtr
 ```

-> Test it out.
+>Test it out.
 Search the `man` pages, and figure out what each options does.

 + Creating a directory. `mkdir` stands for make a directory, and it requires input directory name.
 It should be a new name, never duplicate names.
 Let's create a directory for our workshop.

 ```bash
 $ mkdir workshop_mar17
 ```

 > Hit `ls`.
-What do you see?

 We created the directory, however we are not inside yet.